ForkKILLET/cuiping.js/README.md

 ## Brief

-Render the chemical formula of SVG format in the browser, and use the accurate ["Cuiping formula" syntax](./docs/syntax.md).
+Render the chemical formula of SVG format in the browser, using the accurate [_Cuiping formula_ syntax](./docs/syntax.md).

 ## Experience

 You can experience the demo at [icelava.top](https://icelava.top/cuiping.js/):
-- Try to input "Cuiping formula" and view rendered results in real time.
+- Try to input _Cuiping formula_ and view rendered results in real time.
 - Save the formulas you tried to browser.
 - Modify the rendering configuration at any time.
 - Check some preset examples and edit them.
-- Hover over the rendering result to copy "Cuiping formula" or download SVG images.
+- Hover over the rendering result to copy _Cuiping formula_ or download SVG images.

 ## Usage